ookk2011/wifi-pineapple-cloner/README.md

 1. Install OpenWrt version 19.07.7 on your router.
 <br>

-2. Use SCP to upload the [firmware](https://github.com/xchwarze/wifi-pineapple-cloner-builds) in your device.
+2. Use SCP to upload the [firmware image](https://github.com/xchwarze/wifi-pineapple-cloner-builds) in your device.
 ```bash
 scp gl-ar750s-universal-sysupgrade.bin root@192.168.1.1:/tmp
 root@192.168.1.1's password: